dylan-profiler/tangled-up-in-unicode/README.md

 This module provides access to character properties for all Unicode characters, from the Unicode Character Database (UCD) .
 This module provides an alternative to Python's standard library [`unicodedata`](https://docs.python.org/3/library/unicodedata.html).
-`Tangled up in Unicode` provides three main benefits compared to the standard library:
+`Tangled up in Unicode` provides four main benefits compared to the standard library:
 - The [latest version](http://www.unicode.org/versions/latest/) of the Unicode database is used.
 - Adds human-readable class names (Property value aliases).
 - Extends the properties to use more potential of the database.
+- UCD version independent of Python version (Python 3.6 has UCD 9.0, 3.7 has UCD 11.0.0, 3.8 has 12.0.1)

 Note that Python 3 added unicode support, but that this is different from the UCD.
 Unicode support handles storing and manipulating unicode characters, while this package aims to provide properties of specific characters.